-The University purchases travel medical insurance for all students and faculty during fieldbased courses abroad.
-The insurance is the Patriot International Group Travel.
-Insurance through International Medical Group (IMG).
+The University purchases travel medical insurance for all students and faculty during residential courses abroad.
 It covers such major events as hospital stays, evacuation, and repatriation.
 Faculty are responsible to acquaint themselves with the terms of this policy before undertaking a faculty assignment.